Right Arrow or swipe left to move to next slide.

 The bias could also be linked to the specific expertise and skill of the jury members because some know more than others about a particular field.
 “Depending on what kind of knowledge you have, you find some works more cutting-edge than others,” one interviewee says.
 This once again raises the question of what kind of knowledge the applicants should possess when entering into their studies?
 See slide Swedish Context: Prep school tradition

 The way in which the interviews are carried out differs hugely between the different subjects.
 How many applicants are being interviewed?
 How much time is reserved for one interview?
 Are the interviews in person or online?
 How many interviews are conducted per day?
 Who is on the jury and how diverse is it?

 Interview: Resources and Care

-When thinking critically about how the interviews operate in the admissions process, three points seem most problematic: (i) The aforementioned topic of personal bias in these situations See Personal Bias, (ii) whether it might be unfair to put applicants through a process that favours the more socially relaxed, outspoken and verbal, (iii) the resources that go into the interview process.
+When thinking critically about how the interviews operate in the admissions process, three points seem most problematic: (i) The aforementioned topic of personal bias in these situations (see slide Personal Bias), (ii) whether it might be unfair to put applicants through a process that favours the more socially relaxed, outspoken and verbal, (iii) the resources that go into the interview process.